 We hold regular gradings for those who wish to progress through our syllabus.
 For beginners we have grading every three months, when students can choose to take their next grade if they feel ready.
-For the basic grades, three months is normally plenty of time.
+For the basic grades, three months is normally plenty of time based on students training twice per week.
 For the intermediate and senior grades we grade every 4 months.
 Some higher grades often require more than one grading rotation to pass.

 There are 12 Student Grades followed by 4 Technician Grades.
 The First Technician Grade is the 'Black Belt' equivalent in Wing Chun.
 After the Technician Grades are completed there are two Master Grades.
 There are also several Instructor Grades for anyone who wants to pass their knowledge on to fellow students.
 Learn more about 'Instructor Grades'.

 - Grades 1-4 are the Beginner Grades and students working towards these wear a White T-Shirt.